 The company's credit risks are mainly linked to accounts receivable.
 Due to the close contacts that the company has with prospective customers prior to delivery, a well-founded credit assessment can be made before delivery, which also continues with ongoing monitoring of current customer relationships.
 The Retrofit and Private jet sales areas are judged to have a higher credit risk than other areas.
-In these areas, CTT takes out credit risk insurance where possible.
+For these areas, CTT requests advance payments of 50% where possible.
 A dominant part of accounts receivable in addition to Retrofit and Private jet is with Boeing, CTT's customer for the A350 program and our largest distributor, Satair, to the airlines, with all of whom CTT has far-reaching and close relationships.